Gatehead-Bank-Broadband-Project/cfp-website/_posts/2021-05-25-starthere.markdown

 Below is infomation on the project and how we're going to achieve this.

 ## What is this project?
 The Gatehead Bank Broadband Project aims to bring ultrafast fibre optic cables straight into your home and thereby improving your connection speed and reliabilty.
-This project is currently in partnership with [Openreach](https://www.openreach.com/fibre-broadband/community-fibre-partnerships/) and aims to use the government's [rural gigabit broadband scheme to help fund it](https://gigabitvoucher.culture.gov.uk/).
+This project is currently in partnership with [Openreach](https://www.openreach.com/fibre-broadband/community-fibre-partnerships/) and aims to use the government's [rural gigabit broadband voucher scheme to help fund it](https://gigabitvoucher.culture.gov.uk/).

 ## What are the benefits?
 * Faster download speed: approximately 30 mbps Vs up to 1000 mbps[^1]